GitBB3/rt_12_part1/README.md

 - a terminal to set or cancel new targets, with a message explaining how to do so _set_target.py_ (action client using feedback status to know when the target has been reached);
 - a terminal for the output of the service node _last_target_, which shows the coordinates (x,y) of the last target sent by the user (service returning the coordinates of the last target when called).
 The node should be called on a terminal by **rosservice call /last_target** whenever the user wants information on the last node.

 Then, you can open and run the Jupyter Notebook **Notebooks/RT2.ipynb**, to display a user interface to set or cancel new targets and show the current position of the robot and its distance to the closest obstacle.
+You will also see a graphical representation of the trajectory of the robot in the environment and a bar graph of success and failures in reaching targets.